Scharukh7/Scharukh7/README.md

 After graduating from University, I've been mainly focused on Artificial Intelligence, since then I have been doing research on AI and doing personal projects related to AI.
 In Feb 2022, I joined a Bootcamp where I had more exposure to AI and Data Engineering projects.
 I completed the bootcamp in September and since then have been collaborating on projects.

-Since February 2023, I have joined Xander's talent to pursue my career as a Software Engineer.
+Since February 2023, I have joined Xander Talent to pursue my career as a Software Engineer.

 ##
 <br/>